7 VA Loan Tips for Idaho Veterans

 Fun Fact: They are also available to every Boise veteran and qualified family for an entire lifetime; provided they are using the loan for their primary residence.

 To check your eligibility, first obtain your DD Form 214.
 A VA-approved lender can then request your VA Certificate of Eligibility for you or you have the option to request it directly from VA’s eBenefits website.

 Why Consider a VA Mortgage for Your Idaho Home?

 There are numerous advantages to buying a house through a VA loan.
-Some of the major perks include $0 down payment on your mortgage, the option to forgo private mortgage insurance (PMI), and low interest rates and closing costs.
+Some of the major perks include a $0 down payment on your mortgage, the option to forgo private mortgage insurance (PMI), lower interest rates, and lower closing costs.

 It should be noted that while Idaho veterans can take advantage of the above perks, putting as much money possible into your down payment is strongly suggested.
-The more you can pay upfront, the faster you’ll be able to pay off your home in the long run.
-It’s important to be honest as to how much house you can afford and develop a feasible budget for you and your family.
+The more you can pay upfront, the faster you will be able to pay off your home in the long run.
+It is important to be honest as to how much you can afford and develop a feasible budget for you and your family.